-So you’ve created an e–Learning platform that is sure to add value to people’s lives.
+So you’ve created an e-learning platform that is sure to add value to people’s lives.
 You’ve spent hours researching, creating, and correcting your content.
 But will people sign up?
 Getting people to sign up is the most challenging part and needs double the effort required for creation and publishing.
-Do you think that you’ll place a ‘Buy Now’ button and dollars will automatically get credited in your account?
+Do you think that you’ll place a ‘Buy Now’ button and dollars will automatically get credited to your account?

 The eLearning industry is becoming very competitive with the addition of more and more course providers entering the market.
 Some ideas for selling your courses that might have worked in the past may not work in the future.
 Your sales and marketing strategies need to change with time for your eLearning business to sustain.

 Here are some ways to make sure that you stand firm in this competitive industry:

 1. Get A Clear Understanding Of Your Target Audience

 To create an effective marketing campaign, you need to have a good understanding of who your target audience is and what their likes and dislikes are.
 This needs to be conveyed to everyone at your organization so that every employee is on the same page.